hristomanos/HoverCarAssociation/README.md

 The game consists of two game modes: 1 or 2 players.

 ### 1 Player ###
-1 player mode is similar to free trainning where the player can practice the game's controls in a safe environemnt.
+The 1 player mode is similar to free trainning where the player can practice the game's controls in a safe environemnt.

 ### 2 Players ###
 The 2 players mode is a local competitive multiplayer using a splitscreen.
 Both players handle their cars using the keyboard and are trying to score as many goals as they can.